AdrianaDonkers/gynow/README.md

 This project has adopted the [Microsoft Open Source Code of Conduct](https://opensource.microsoft.com/codeofconduct/).
 For more information see the [Code of Conduct FAQ](https://opensource.microsoft.com/codeofconduct/faq/) or contact [opencode@microsoft.com](mailto:opencode@microsoft.com) with any additional questions or comments.

 ## What we learned
 This has been our entire team's first exposure to using Azure as a tool for API integration.
-We integrated a mapping API in order to bring our vision to life, and we also implemented a significant amount of HTML, CSS, and JavaScript.
+We integrated the SimpleStoreLocator Azure Maps feature in order to bring our vision to life.
+We also implemented a significant amount of HTML, CSS, and JavaScript.
+This was half of our group's first experience creating a web application, both front-end and back-end, so they had the chance to see how these elements come together to produce an entire application.
+Our team looks forward to using these new skills and appreciates the opportunity to work with the Microsoft Azure platform.